Reed Brendon Wickner, M.D.

 Need for Further Study

-Further studies should look into (1) the structure of the yeast prion amyloids of Ure2p, Sup35p, and Rnq1p, and other amyloids, in collaboration with Dr. Robert Tycko’s group; (2) the development of general methods to search for new prions; (3) genetic screens to find proteins affecting prion generation and propagation; and (4) non-prion amyloids.
+Further studies in our group will examine (1) the more detailed structure of the yeast prion amyloids of Ure2p, Sup35p, and Rnq1p, and other amyloids; (2) the mechanisms of the anti-prion systems we have discovered; and (3) genetic screens to find other proteins affecting prion generation and propagation, including more anti-prion components.
 We are also further exploring the biology and pathology of known yeast prions.

 - M.D., Georgetown University, 1966